jefflovejapan/vergenizer/README.md

 `git clone https://github.com/jefflovejapan/vergenizer/git`

-plug in your phone, and build away.
+open `TheVergenizer™.xcodeproj`, plug in your phone, and build away.
 Tap the 'Add' button onscreen to start watermarking some photos.

 #Status